BentTranberg/BentTranberg.github.io/fsharp_get_started.md

 # How to get started with professional F# development

+I have almost always worked in small teams that didn't at all have a proper development setup until I came along, so that it fell upon me to get things in order.
+That has given me a lot of experience.
+These days I work solo, and I get to choose everything about my development myself.
+The techniques, tools and libraries I tell you about, represents decades of experience.

 ## Learning F#

 There are plenty of books about F#, some good, some not so good.
 But what I lack from pretty much every book